maxtkc/mvths-wiki/docs/025b-microsecond-delay.rst

 Overview
 --------

 In addition to the standard delay function which is measured in milliseconds, there is also a microsecond delay measured in, you guessed it, microseconds.
+Up until now, you have not needed shorter delays in your projects, but as you get into creating frequencies, shorter delays will be helpful.

 .. code-block:: c